-Students: Composition at the Beach is a public website with over eight hundred members.
-It has been designed to complement your English classes and many of your instructors have created class groups for you to join.
+Students: Composition at the Beach is a social network with over 1000 members.
+The site has been designed to complement your English classes, and many of your instructors have created class groups for you to join.
 You can look for your class under the “Groups” tab.
-Please keep in mind that this “Main” page is visible to everyone on the site and to the general public.
+Please keep in mind that this “Main” page is visible to everyone on the site.
 This means that anything you post to the main page or write in the main room chat feature can be seen by everyone: not just the people in your class.
 If you’d like to ask a question, be sure to identify your course number or instructor.
 To avoid confusion, it may be best to message your instructor or a classmate privately.

 Save the date, scholars!
 EGSA's third annual graduate student conference will take place on Thursday, 10 April, 2014, at CSULB.More information concerning theme, submission deadlines, and other confe…

 Organized by English Graduate Student Association (EGSA) | Type: conference